DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-initial-user-needs.md

 ## Candidates and trainees (public interface)

 A public view of the register helps candidates and trainees understand where training takes place.
 They need to search by place, filter by relevance and see which providers partner with each school by academic year.
-They also need clear signposting to apply via the right service.
+They also need clear signposting to apply via the appropriate service.

 ### Candidates